We discuss the following topics in this blog:

 As companies continue to chart their digital journeys, cloud models will increasingly become the norm for achieving their business goals.
 A cloud-first approach characterised by increased virtualisation of IT/OSS/BSS applications and the adoption of public and hybrid clouds and SaaS models is already beginning to reshape the IT roadmaps of many leading service providers.
 For example, AT&T, Three UK and Vodafone announced that they are moving non-network, IT workloads to public clouds.

 5G, edge and automation will drive CSP spending on digital infrastructure.
 Going forward, digital infrastructure will consist of multiple clouds including 5G core, RAN, edge and IT clouds, which will be built using a mix of private NFV/telco clouds, public clouds and hybrid models.

-Our top 3 indicators to watch out for over the next couple of years
+What are the top 3 indicators to watch out for over the next couple of years?

 In the wake of the current COVID-19 pandemic, especially during the lockdown, points of high data consumption have shifted and spread to erstwhile uncharted territories.
 Large telcos have started investing in expanding and strengthening their infrastructure.
 Seeing good investments from the government, especially on rural broadband connectivity, cloud investments are accelerating in terms of setting up the edge ecosystem and this is also fuelled by private equity activity.